 Many BL-Touch "clone" devices work correctly with Klipper using the

 default configuration.
-However, some "clone" devices may require
+However, some "clone" devices may not support

 Important!
 Do not configure